evant/gradle-retrolambda/README.md

 - `exclude 'Test'` Sets which sets/variants to not run through retrolambda.
 Only one of either `include` or `exclude` should be defined.
 - `jvmArgs` Add additional jvm args when running retrolambda.
-- `incremental` Enable/disable incremental compilation.
-It is incompatible with android lint and proguard.
-This parameter has no effect when using it with the java plugin.
-The default is `true`.

 ### Using a Different Version of the retrolambda.jar

-The default version of retrolambda used is `'net.orfjackal.retrolambda:retrolambda:1.4.0'`.
+The default version of retrolambda used is `'net.orfjackal.retrolambda:retrolambda:1.6.0'`.
 If you want to use a different one, you can configure it in your dependencies.

 ```groovy